alterasc/LiterateCompanions/README.md

-# Literary Companions - mod for Pathfinder: Wrath of the Righteous
+# Literate Companions - mod for Pathfinder: Wrath of the Righteous

 Converts books that grant permanent bonuses to main character into single use usable items that can be used by any member of the party.